BEDigitalSolutions/international_pharma/PR_4.md

 - Click interactions log to console for tracking
 - Modified/edited items can be flagged visually
 - Placeholder modules show "Not yet defined" message
+- **Placeholder styling**: All placeholder messages ("Not yet defined – placeholder", "Select a country in the center panel.", etc.) are displayed in orange color (#fb923c, orange-400) for better visibility
 - **Table structure**: Nested columns (months with subcolumns) and grouped rows (groups with nested products) require hierarchical table rendering
 - **Data entry**: All data entry modules use the Nextcell component (see `pr_Nextcell.md` for technical details)